-As if the previous JAK explanation was not confusing enough, the four JAKs can apparently, chat with one another in making decisions. (ref1) (ref2) So that factor (and perhaps medications like Apoquel) that influence one JAK member, can have effects on the actions of the other three.
+As if the previous JAK explanation was not confusing enough, the four JAKs can apparently, chat with one another in making decisions. ( read here & here ) So that factor (and perhaps medications like Apoquel®) that influence one JAK member, can have effects on the actions of the other three.

-Might You Just Be A Worry Wart Dr. Hines ?
+Might You Just Be A Worry Wart?
 I Know You Expressed Reservations About Atopica® And Over-vaccination Too

 All I have is the Freedom of Information Report issued by the FDA when they approved Apoquel in 2013.
-You can read that here.
-A deficiency in that report is that only 24 one year old beagles were used in the initial testing.
-I do not know why but, perhaps, pressure on the industry to minimize the use of research animals had something to do with that (ref) Beagles are a breed known for their robust health and strong immune system – not the kind of a dog with a quirky immune system likely to receive Apoquel.
-During the 26 week study, some dogs receiving Apoquel developed viral skin tumors, abscesses between their toes and abnormally enlarged lymph nodes.
+You can find it online.
+A deficiency in that report is that only 24 one-year-old beagles were used in the initial testing.
+I do not know why but, perhaps, pressure on the industry to minimize the use of research animals had something to do with that.
+Laboratory-bred beagles, particularly young ones, are known for their robust health and strong immune system – not the kind of dog with a quirky immune system likely to be a candidate for Apoquel®.
+During the 26 week study, some dogs receiving Apoquel® developed viral skin tumors (papillomas), abscesses between their toes and abnormally enlarged lymph nodes.
 Five treated dogs had microscopic evidence of pneumonia and others showed evidence that their number of protective lymphocytes and bone marrow cells were reduced.
-A concurrent study in six month old beagles given 3 and 5 times the recommended Apoquel dose was discontinued after four months because of the development of bacterial pneumonia and generalized mange.
-(To my knowledge, studies of new drugs at this stage generally screen them at 10 times the suggested dose [ref] ) So although Zoetis markets this drug as a JAK1 inhibitor targeting IL-31, it appeared to me that the medication was also suppressing facets of the immune system not involved in itching.
-I am only trained as a veterinarian and microbiologist.
-Perhaps an immunologist or pharmaceutical bench scientist would draw a different conclusion.
-Another reason to keep those positive and negative emails coming to enhance the feedback page.
+A concurrent study in six month old beagles given 3 and 5 times the recommended Apoquel® dose was discontinued after four months because of the development of bacterial pneumonia and generalized mange.
+Studies of new drugs at this stage generally screen those drugs at 10 times the suggested dose, not 3-5 times. ( ask me for ICH-M3R2.pdf) So although Zoetis markets this drug as a JAK1 inhibitor targeting IL-31, it appeared to me that the medication was also suppressing facets of the immune system not involved in itching.

 Can We Gain Insights From Our Experiences With Similar Drugs?